Self-testing for COVID-19

 Centers for Disease Control and Prevention website.
 COVID-19: COVID-19 Testing: what you need to know.

 Centers for Medicare & Medicaid Services website.
-How to get your at-home over-the-counter COVID-19 test for free.
+COVID-19 over-the-counter tests.

 US Food & Drug Administration website.
 At-home COVID-19 diagnostic tests: frequently asked questions.

 Last reviewed on: 2/22/2023

 Reviewed by: Frank D. Brodkey, MD, FCCM, Associate Professor, Section of Pulmonary and Critical Care Medicine, University of Wisconsin School of Medicine and Public Health, Madison, WI.
 Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.
 Editorial update 09/24/2023.